PALAXO/es-odm/README.md

      - When you call functions like `findAll()`, `search()`, ...
        - Instance is made from class and correct data is loaded from ES
        - When type is not specified (documents generic searches), then for each found entry the class is cloned
-          - Correct `_type` is set to each cloned class and instance is made from it
+          - Correct `_indexType` is set to each cloned class and instance is made from it
  - Instance contains only ES data (with `_id`, `_version` and `_highlight`) and methods to save / reload / validate
    - All ES properties, custom functions, ... are saved in class
    - `_id`, `_version` and `_highlight` are not enumerable